Halep wins record Australian Open classic

 "I have some figuring out to do, what happens to me in deciding moments in grand slams," he said.
 "I'm still young, so I got time.
 I definitely have some figuring out to do for myself."

+"Nothing major," he insisted.
+"I haven't played in six months.
+We have to take that in consideration.
+I mean, this didn't happen too many times in my career that I have maybe some tensions in the muscles or whatever, some kind of physical challenges."

+Federer improved to 17-2 against Richard Gasquet in a battle of one-handed backhands, prevailing 6-2 7-5 6-4.

 Tennis was also a winner.
-'Tennys' that is.
-Tennys Sandgren is the unlikely last American man standing, defeating Zverev's countryman Maximilian Marterer 5-7 6-3 7-5 7-6 (7-5).
+Or 'Tennys' that is.
+Tennys Sandgren is the unlikely last American man standing, overcoming Zverev's countryman Maximilian Marterer 5-7 6-3 7-5 7-6 (7-5).

-Defending men's champion Roger Federer, six-time winner Djokovic and Juan Martin del Potro also play Saturday.
+But on Saturday, nothing could match the suspense provided by Halep and Davis.